• Skip to primary navigation

 Use the drippings in the baking dish as a natural au jus.
 If there are not enough juices in the pan, add some water or stock and heat the pan on the stove, scraping the bottom of the pan to release all the delicious bits stuck to the pan.

-Let the juice cook down just a little and reduce so the au jus is more flavorful.
-Strain out the vegetables you had in the au jus and serve with your pork.
+Let the juice cook down just a little and reduce it so the au jus is more flavorful.
+Strain out the vegetables from the au jus and serve with your pork.

 What else can I make with Tomahawk Pork Chops?